Lumpectomy, Bras and Inserts: What You Should Know

 It is possible to experience asymmetry after a lumpectomy, which may only become apparent once the swelling of surgery has subsided.
 This might be due to the amount of tissue that needed to be removed or simply the subsequent effect that radiation therapy has had to the skin or surrounding breast tissue.

 If it’s bothersome enough that your clothes fit uncomfortably, a partial breast shaper might be just what you need.
-Chicken cutlets to the rescue!
+Balance to the rescue!

 In the United States, Medicare and most private insurance should cover partial breast forms with a doctor’s prescription, at a rate of one every two years.
 If you’ve had a lumpectomy, you may also be eligible for insurance-covered pocketed bras to hold your breast shapers (or you may choose to wear the shaper in a non-pocketed bra).